ChristianPavilonis/tauri-htmx-extension/README.md

 ### Setup

-To get started load htmx and the extention (main.js for now) then register the extention using `hx-ext`
+To get started load htmx and the extension (main.js for now) then register the extension using `hx-ext`

 ```html
 <head>